-- ii.
+- i.
+The Group operates internationally and is exposed to foreign exchange risk arising from the transactions of the Company and its subsidiaries used in various functional currency, primarily with respect to the USD.
+Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities. - ii.
 Management has set up a policy to require group companies to manage their foreign exchange risk against their functional currency.
 The companies are required to coordinate with the Group treasury to hedge the overall foreign exchange risk. - iii.
 The Group has certain investments in foreign operations, whose net assets are exposed to foreign currency translation risk. - iv.
 The Group's businesses involve some non-functional currency operations (the Company's and certain subsidiaries' functional currency: NTD; other certain subsidiaries' functional currency: USD).
 The information on assets and liabilities denominated in foreign currencies whose values would be materially affected by the exchange rate fluctuations is as follows:

-December 31, 2022
+December 31, 2023

-gn currency mount Е Book value
+a gn currency mount nousands) Exchange rate] Book value (NTD)

-(In th nousands) Exchange rate (NTD)

 (Foreign currency: functional currency)

 Financial assets

-Monetary items USD:NTD \$ 9,712 30.71 \$ 298,256
+Monetary items USD:NTD \$ 12,280 30.71 \$ 377,057

 Financial liabilities

-Monetary items USD:NTD 485 30.71 14,894
+Monetary items USD:NTD 24 30.71 737

-De ecember 31, 202 1

-Fore ign currency

-amount Book value
+December 31, 2022

-(In thousands) Exchange rate (NTD)
+(In amount thousands) Exchange rate] Book value (NTD)

 (Foreign currency: functional currency)

 Financial assets

+Monetary items

-Monetary items USD:NTD \$ 703 27.68 \$ 19,459
+USD:NTD \$ 9,712 30.71 \$ 298,256

 Financial liabilities

-Monetary items USD:NTD 56 27.68 1,550
+Monetary items

+USD:NTD 485 30.71 14,894

 v.
-The total exchange gain (loss), including realised and unrealised, arising from significant foreign exchange variation on the monetary items held by the Group for the years ended December 31, 2022 and 2021, amounted to \$15,351 and (\$19,667), respectively.
+The total exchange (loss) gain, including realised and unrealised, arising from significant foreign exchange variation on the monetary items held by the Group for the years ended December 31, 2023 and 2022, amounted to (\$6,186) and \$15,351, respectively.